about me.

 early years

-I first became intrigued by pregnancy & childbirth at age 9, the same age I became an aunt.
+I first became intrigued by pregnancy & childbirth at age 9, the same year I became an aunt.
 I remember the uncertainty & anticipation while her mom was in labor.
 I wasn’t allowed in the actual labor & delivery room but seeing the pictures later on made me wish I was.
 I became instantly curious & fascinated by the entire process that it took to grow & birth my niece.

 education